 This course is open to all nurses, doctors, residence, health care staff, and those on the frontlines of care.
-How do you hold space for the grief encountered in your work?
-How do you hold space for your own sorrow?
+Funeral directors, mental health professionals, and birth/death doulas are warmly welcome.

 Why grief work for health care providers?